 Students are requested to provide evidence of payments made to their childcare provider on a termly basis, using the CCG2 form.
-Students are required to enter the details of the childcare provider on form and must arrange for their childcare provider to complete the childcare provider section to confirm the payments received from the student each week during the period.
+Students are required to complete the childcare provider section of the form.
+They must arrange for their childcare provider to complete the childcare provider section to confirm the payments received from the student each week during the period.
 CCG2 forms are issued automatically to students at appropriate points during the year.
 Applicants must return a separate, completed CCG2 for each term to SLC by the dates stated on the letter they receive from SLC.